Overview

 Much higher risk to use in neutral than 5B due to increased recoveries, making it more vulnerable to rolls and jump-ins.
 Knocks down for a long time on counter hit, allowing Ranger to close gaps against opponents that control range better than him.

 2B can be used after 5B as a full-screen frame trap to discourage opponents from taking their turn after 5B.
-This gap is highly vulnerable to being rolled, which leaves Ranger at -2.
-This isn't ideal at close range, but at full screen the danger is somewhat mitigated.
-Blindly rolling after blocking 5B is also highly dangerous, and the aforementioned 5G fakeout makes rolling 5B even harder.
+This cancel is always gapped regardless of distance and the gap is vulnerable to being rolled, which leaves Ranger at 0, but close to the opponent.
+This isn't ideal at close range, but at full screen, the danger from being 0 is somewhat mitigated.

 Cancel options: 5S, 2S, 6S, 4S, 5M, 623M, 236M, 214M